Pressure balance in the multiphase ISM of cosmologically simulated disk galaxies: Deposition of MFM Resolution Elements onto Analysis Grid

 \section{Deposition of MFM Resolution Elements onto Analysis Grid}

 Here we describe the method by which we smoothly deposit portions of MFM resolution elements that overlap multiple analysis slabs into those slabs (see Figure \ref{f:disk_schematic}).
-The procedure is analogous to standard gridding of smooth particle hydrodynamics (SPH) particle data.
+The procedure is analogous to standard gridding of SPH particle data.

 First, we determine whether a given MFM resolution element indexed by $i$ overlaps multiple slabs by comparing its smoothing length $h_\mathrm{sml}^{i}$ to the grid spacing both horizontally (\ellpatch/) and vertically ($\delta z$).
 For this purpose, we consider an MFM resolution element to overlap with multiple slabs if and only if